-Jennifer Spatz, Founder and CEO
+About Jennifer Spatz,

-Meeting people from all walks of life made me realize that despite different traditions, languages, and customs, at our core, we are all the same, with the same basic needs.
+Meeting people from all walks of life from a young age made me realize that despite different traditions, languages, and customs, at our core, we are all the same, with the same basic needs.
 Through my own world travels, I’ve also come to realize that we don’t just learn about other cultures when we visit new places, we also learn about ourselves.
 And while we naturally tend to focus more on the physical journey itself, it is through our inward journey that we ultimately come to realize a greater sense of global connectedness and unity.

 Author, teacher and spiritual activist Parker Palmer writes, “When we answer the “Who am I?” question as honestly as we can, we will be more authentically connected to the community around us and will serve more faithfully the people whose lives we touch—for the gift of self is, finally, the only gift we have to give.”
 This is the essence of Global Family Travels.

 More About Jennifer

 Jennifer graduated from High School in Vienna, Austria and received her B.S. in Anthropology and International Political Science from Bates College in Maine, and a M.S. degree in Agricultural Economics from Purdue University.
 Prior to founding Global Family Travels, she spent her career in international development, trade and finance, traveling extensively for work in Asia, Europe and the Middle East.
 Jennifer is the mother of two children, and designs Global Family Travels’ tours with immersive activities for kids of all ages in mind.

 Photography – Using my Passion to Connect and tell Powerful Stories

 Since the age of 15, I have been passionate about photography!
 In addition to taking photos to capture fun, memorable times with family and friends, the camera has been a way to capture life-changing experiences that helps me remember what an amazing and magical world we live in.